Meraki-Solutions/express-router-adapter/README.md

 Which of course isn't secure!
 But it demonstrates the plumbing.

 > Of note: you must have a principal on your security context to not be considered anonymous.
 You will still get a 401 without a principal property.
-This should be reconsidered in the next version.

 ## What if I want a base path added?
 TODO